 Yes.
 If you see one, contact Security, 951-491-5699, or Animal Control at 951-358-7387.

 What is the process for guests -- either visiting for the day, or coming to stay on my site?

-In both instances, you notify Security.
+In both instances, you must notify Security.
 If guests are just coming for the day, call Security and let them know (951-491-5699).
 Your guests will need to show valid driver's license & insurance coverage for their vehicle to bring it into the park.
 If guests are staying on your site IN YOUR ABSENCE, you must complete a Guest Authorization form and submit to the HOA office prior to guest's arrival.
 There are processing fees for overnight guests and a nightly fee for renters/guests of more than three people in an RV.

 How do I get an owner's tag for my golf bag and stickers for my vehicles and golf cart?